kngeno/stdm-configurations/README.md

 	1. Extract/ unzip the **master.zip** file.

-	2. Select the application context implemented in a country and rename it to **configuration.stc**.
+	2. Select the application context in a country and rename it to **configuration.stc**.

-	3. Locate the stdm directory created during STDM v1.7.4 installation.
+	3. Locate the STDM directory created during STDM v1.7.4 installation.

 		1. Check the _Home_ directory

 		2. Unhide the files/ directories to locate the **.stdm** directory

-	4. Copy/ move the **configuration.stc** to the base directory of the stdm directory.
+	4. Copy/ move the **configuration.stc** to the base directory of the STDM directory.

 	5. Refresh your QGIS application.